-Veldacademie has also linked the project to an educational design studio.
-Within Studio Tarwewijk, students of various educational backgrounds investigate issues related to the redevelopment of the Tarwewijk.
-Architecture and Urban Design students from Delft University of Technology are looking at sports facilities in the neighbourhood, the design of public space and inclusiveness.
-They also make concrete designs for the neighbourhood.
-Students of the minor programme, Public Health of the EUR focus on exercise behaviour of young people in public space.
-Students of the minor programme, Communication Design for Interaction of TU Delft, investigate issues of safety perception and territorial behaviour in the neighbourhood.
-The students can also participate in the design competition.
+In addition to the design competition, students from various educational programmes are working on the redevelopment of Tarwewijk.
+Architecture and Urban Design students from Delft University of Technology are working on, among other things, sports facilities in the district and the design of public space.
+They include target groups that are often overlooked.
+These students are also working on concrete designs for the neighbourhood.
+Students of the minor programme Public Health of the EUR, focus on exercise habits of young people in public space.
+Students from the minor programme Communication Design for Interaction at TU Delft are studying issues concerning safety and territorial behaviour in the neighbourhood.